 CASPer (computer-based assessment for sampling personal characteristics) is a test that gives students applying for an initial teacher education course an opportunity to demonstrate their suitability for a teaching career.

 CASPer is made up of 12 sections: eight video-based scenarios and four text-based scenarios.
 Each scenario is followed by three open-ended questions.
 Test participants are asked to type in their responses within a time limit of five minutes.

 The CASPer test assesses the following non-academic attributes:

 When do I need to sit the CASPer test?

-If you are applying for the Bachelor of Education (Early Years), Bachelor of Education (Primary), Bachelor of Health and Physical Education, Master of Applied Learning and Teaching or Master of Teaching you will need to sit the CASPer test on one of the following dates:
+If you are applying for the Master of Applied Learning and Teaching (Secondary) Trimester 2 (July) 2021 intake, you can sit the test on the following days: